Accidental pet damage and home insurance

 A limited number of insurance providers include domestic pet damage in their higher-tier packages.
 If you want to get insurance for pet damage, you’ll probably need to upgrade to a more extensive (and expensive) policy or look for extended accidental damage cover.

-You also have the option of ‘self insurance’ – putting a little money each month into a savings account that pays interest.
-If your pooch has a naughty streak and decides to chew one of your dining chairs, you’ll hopefully have enough cash saved up to replace it.
-And if your pet is as good as gold, you can always treat them to a new bed instead.
+You also have the option of ‘self-insurance’ – putting a little money each month into a savings account that pays interest.
+If your pooch has a naughty streak and decides to chew one of your dining chairs, you’ll hopefully have enough cash saved up to replace or repair it.

 Does pet damage insurance cover everything?

-Even if you upgrade your cover to include pet damage, there might still be some exclusions.
+Even if you upgrade your home insurance cover to include accidental damage by your pet, there might still be some exclusions.

 These might include damage caused by: